a-ads/blog/content/blog/how-do-we-show-different-ads-based-on-the-users-device.md

 </script>
 ```

 4. Done!
-Now, you can check it using different devices!
+Now, you can check it using different devices!!